Sandbox47/upgraded-ballotsnarks/src/InstallationGuide.md

 ./configure
 MAKE="make -j8" make
 ```
 The `8` in the last command means that the installation utilizes $8$ threads during the installation.
 You can change this to at most twice the number of cores your system has to accelerate installation.
-(Although I tried this with $32$ on my system with 16 cores and it crashed.
-When I tried it again with $16$ it worked fine.
-So I would be careful with this.)
+(Although we tried this with $32$ on my system with 16 cores and it crashed.
+When we tried it again with $16$ it worked fine.
+So we would be careful with this.)

 4. To be able to use SageMath from the terminal anywhere on your system, add a symbolic link:
 ```bash